 Welcome to our Year 1 webpage.
-Our year group consists of three classes and our teachers are Mrs Dent, Mrs Pape and Miss Gawman.
-To help us with our learning we also have Ms Smith, Mrs Booker, and Mrs Diamond.
+Our year group consists of three classes and our teachers are Mrs Dent, Mrs and Miss Wood.
+To help us with our learning we also have Mrs Kilmartin, Mrs Booker, Mrs Wakefield, Mrs Wilson, Miss Cross and Mrs Baber.
 They are our teaching assistants.

 Young Carer's Awareness Day 2019

 On the 31st January is Young Carer's Awareness Day.
 Current figures are that 1 in 5 secondary children have a caring role.
 The figures are 1 in 10 for children under the age of 10.

 A young carer is someone under 18 who helps look after someone in their family, or a friend, who is ill, disabled or misuses drugs or alcohol.
 They will do many tasks like: